mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-04-15-faux-layer.md

 ---
-title: "Mastering Paper by FiftyThree: Faux Layer Technique"
+title: "Mastering Paper for iOS: faux layer technique"
-last_modified_at: 2017-12-13T16:20:06-05:00
+last_modified_at: 2018-11-06T12:05:21-05:00
-excerpt: "Discover the faux layer technique and how it can aid in sketching and tracing with Paper by FiftyThree."
+excerpt: "Discover the faux layer technique and how it can aid in sketching and tracing with Paper for iOS."
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, layers, erase]
 image:
   path: &image /assets/images/paper-53-faux-layers-feature.jpg
+  width: 1280
+  height: 450
   feature: *image
   teaser: /assets/images/paper-53-faux-layers-teaser.jpg
   thumbnail: /assets/images/paper-53-faux-layers-th.jpg
+toc: true
 ---

 Up until recently I would painstakingly erase and Blend away lines until I got them just right when drawing with Paper by FiftyThree.

 When [version 2.2](http://news.fiftythree.com/post/104844221313/paper-update-2-2-holiday-bonus-edition-happy) was released this past December, along with it came a Color Picker and a way to swap page colors whenever you wanted.
 Using these new features and a carefully mixed color, I'm going to show you how a "faux" layer can help with sketching and tracing.

-## Replicating the Background Color
+## Replicating the background color

 Have you noticed that the default page color in **Paper by FiftyThree** isn't a pure white?
 If you haven't here's a quick comparison between the two that makes the difference obvious.